 Staying with your own tastes and interests, how loyal would you be if a new retailer emailed you exactly the things you were interested in?
 All the stats are explicit on this that within three opportunities to purchase, you will make that decision to buy if your receptors are not sustained and indeed fulfilled by your existing suppliers.
 Once that decision is taken, the new supplier, providing they have their wits about them, will continue serving that consumer and replace you as their preferred source perpetually.

-So turning our attention to email content, and specifically to product selection; SwiftERM offers a SaaS that works in addition to email marketing software, using predictive analytics from each individual consumer’s impressions and buying history to identify their own unique and personal taste.
+So turning our attention to email content, and specifically to product selection; SwiftERM works in addition to email marketing software, using predictive analytics from each individual consumer’s impressions and buying history to identify their own unique and personal taste.
 The Bordeaux drinker to their favourite claret, the fashionista to their preferred brands, style, colour and cloth.
-The pet owner to the brands their pooch drools over.
+The pet owner to the brands their pooch drool over.
 The foody to their preferred and inordinately varied and idiosyncratic choices, after all, there is no point sending luxury brand details to own label shoppers.
-Stop offending your customers, give them what they want.
+Stop offending your consumers, give them what they want.

-Maria Antoinette is famously quoted, observing the starving Parisian peasants, “let them eat cake”, if she’d got her targetting right, she might have stayed around a little longer to appreciate the consequences.
+Maria Antoinette is famously quoted, when observing the starving Parisian peasants, “let them eat cake”.
+If she’d got her product selection right, she might have stayed around a little longer to appreciate the distinction.